itIsKappa/utils/HELP.md

 * `help`\
   This displays a quick help for the user.

-Also, the first letter of each verb is its alias — i.e. a verb can referred to by its first letter instead of the full word.
+Also, the first letter of each verb is its alias — i.e. a verb can be referred to by its first letter instead of the full word.